-AO Smith specializes in compact water softeners able to fit into a home of any size, and that includes cramped apartments as well.
+AO Smith specializes in compact water softeners that are able to fit into a home of any size, including cramped apartments.

 Who Makes AO Smith Water Softeners?